ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-use-cases.md

 {: #horizon-use-cases-understand-egress-traffic}

 Depending on your deployment use case, you might be incurring cost for some or all of the following types of data egress traffic:
 * User traffic through the Internet - You configured your environment where your users connect to their virtual desktops on {{site.data.keyword.cloud_notm}} remotely through the Internet.
 Any data that leaves the {{site.data.keyword.cloud_notm}} data center incurs egress charge.
 Egress data consists of the following components: outbound data from Horizon 7 protocols and outbound data from remote experience features (for example, remote printing).
-While the former is typically predicable, the latter has more variance and depends on the exact activity of the user
+While the former is typically predicable, the latter has more variance and depends on the exact activity of the user.
 * User traffic through on-premises - You configured your environment where your users connect to their virtual desktops on {{site.data.keyword.cloud_notm}} through your on-premises data center.
 In this case, you must link your data center with the {{site.data.keyword.cloud_notm}} data center by using VPN.
 Any data traffic that leaves the {{site.data.keyword.cloud_notm}} data center back to your data center incurs egress charge.
-If you configured Cloud Pod Architecture (CPA) between the on-premises environment and {{site.data.keyword.cloud_notm}}, you incur egress charge for any CPA traffic between the two pods (although CPA traffic is typically fairly light)
+If you configured Cloud Pod Architecture (CPA) between the on-premises environment and {{site.data.keyword.cloud_notm}}, you incur egress charge for any CPA traffic between the two pods (although CPA traffic is typically fairly light).
 * External application traffic - You configured your environment where your virtual desktops on {{site.data.keyword.cloud_notm}} must access applications that are hosted either in your on-premises environment or in another cloud.
-Any data traffic that leaves the {{site.data.keyword.cloud_notm}} data center to these other data centers incurs egress charge
+Any data traffic that leaves the {{site.data.keyword.cloud_notm}} data center to these other data centers incurs egress charge.

 Data ingress is data that flows into the {{site.data.keyword.cloud_notm}} data center and data between {{site.data.keyword.cloud_notm}} data centers.
 This data is free of charge.